CarGurus Header

 Kia set out to challenge perceptions with the Stinger.
 Throughout Europe at least, the Korean marque had a reputation for building worthy hatchbacks and family cars that were as cost-effective as they were reliable.
 Perhaps their strongest selling point was the industry-leading seven-year warranty.
 All very sensible, but not particularly desirable.

 That was never likely to change with a single model in the space of a few short years.
-All of a sudden, the Kia logo appeared on a car with elegant proportions, eye-catching styling and, in the case of the GT S, the better part of 400bhp.
+All of a sudden, the Kia logo appeared on a car with elegant proportions, eye-catching styling and, in the case of its most potent model, the better part of 400bhp.
 This was an entirely different sort of Kia that appealed not only to the head, but also to the heart.
+It also took Kia into new territory – going toe-to-toe with established premium rivals like the BMW 3 Series and Audi A5 Sportback

 Its design was led by Peter Schreyer – the enormously respected German designer who penned the original Audi TT.
 A long bonnet, the very short front overhang, a swooping roofline and the distance between the front axle line and the base of the windscreen are clear giveaways.
 According to Kia, these cab-backward, rear-wheel drive proportions are vital when tackling the evergreen BMW 3 Series head-on for the first time.